Ever felt like you’ve come to a standstill in your language learning?

 It’s like you’ve arrived at a stage you can’t break out of.

-More than enough to demotivate you completely.
+It’s more than enough to demotivate you completely.
 It’s no surprise that amidst all this turmoil, many people throw in the towel.

 Welcome to the dreaded language-learning plateau.

-Such a plateau can occur at any stage of the learning process but mostly it will show up when you’re at the intermediate stage.
+Such a plateau can occur at any stage of the learning process, but mostly, it will show up when you’re at the intermediate stage.

 The good news is that — with a little tweaking of your learning routine — you can blast through a plateau rather quickly.